Characters

 During his introduction to Hrothgar, Beowulf says, "They have seen my strength for themselves, Have watched me rise from the darkness of war, Dripping with my enemies' blood....
 Now Grendel and I are called Together, and I've come" (Raffel, 2000, pg.
 25).
 This quote best demonstrates the main idea of this theme.

-What is the Heroic Code?
+What is the Courage?

 Explanation: Beowulf has expressed that he has come to defend the people he should defend because it is the right thing to do.
+He is fighting without fear or hesitation.

 200